gazebosim/sdf_tutorials/mimic_constraint/proposal.md

 ## Introduction

-This proposal suggests adding a new joint actuation contraint called the Mimic Constraint that adds a linear equality constraint between the output position of two joint axes.
+This proposal suggests adding a new joint actuation constraint called the Mimic constraint that enforces a linear relationship between the output position of two joint axes.

-Currently, the Gearbox joint type provides equivalent functionality for three specified links along specified axis directions, if the three links are also connected by two revolute joints with matching axis directions.
+Currently, the Gearbox joint type provides equivalent functionality for three specified links along specified axis directions if the three links are also connected by two revolute joints with matching axis directions.
-This is an issue because it requires diplication of axis definitions, and it is nonintuitive to specify three links instead of two joints.
+This is an issue because it requires duplication of axis definitions, and it is nonintuitive to specify three links instead of two joints.

 The Mimic constraint will simplify the definition of this constraint by